 - Bake the crust until golden-brown and very set (so that the edges can be gently lifted up from the baking sheet without the circle falling apart), about 30 minutes.

-- Remove the baking sheet from the oven.
-Switch oven to broil*, set on high.
+- Remove the baking sheet from the oven, but keep the oven on.
 With a spatula, spread the tomato sauce on top of the crust.
 Sprinkle the cheese on top.
-You can obviously add more toppings at this point, but not too many if you don't want a soggy crust.Â
+You can add more toppings at this point (I like pepperoni), but not too many if you don't want a soggy crust.

-- Return the pizza to the oven and broil until the cheese is bubbly and browned in spots, 1-2 minutes.
-Remove from oven, cut into eight triangles using a pizza cutter, and serve.
+- Remove the pizza from the oven, cut it into eight triangles using a pizza cutter, and serve.

 Notes

-- Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating up the toppings.
+- Don't be afraid to bake the crust until the edges seem almost burned, especially in the last step of heating the toppings.
 That's exactly how you ensure a tasty, crispy crust.

 Nutrition per Serving